jay20438/BuyingSellingWebsite/README.md

-# OSX (OLX Clone)
+# OSW (OLX Clone)
 The project was made using Streamlit.
+This is a buying and selling platform.
 Basic CRUD operations were used.